-Figure 12.8:
+Figure 12.8: Entering a PS remoting session with the PSDirect VM

 Insert image B42024_12_08.png

 Now that you have created a working VM in HV1, you run the remainder of the VM setup steps remotely on DC1.
 In step 6, you create a PowerShell remoting session with the Hyper-V Host (HV1), which creates no console output.